foobaar/kafka-offset-manager/README.md

 ## Pre req
 - kafka version of 0.10.1.0 or greater
-- You need to make sure that all consumers to a particular consumer group should be stopped before starting this app.
+- You need to make sure that all consumers to a particular consumer group should be stopped before changing offsets.

 ## Installation